cinchy-co/angular-sdk/README.md

 ],
 ```

+Please note that in order for iFrame to properly resize within the Cinchy platform, the height of your outer most elements (a div container for example) needs to have a style `height` of `auto`.

 ## Example Usage
 Once your Angular app is properly set-up and logged into Cinchy, you may start executing queries.